 AFFFILIATE DISCLOSURE: In order for me to support my blogging and social media activities, I may receive monetary compensation for links to products from this post.
 However, I only recommend products that I personally love and use myself!.

-If you haven’t heard the news, cigarettes are bad…mmkay.
-I don’t think that I need to go into the information on the many ways that smoking cigarettes kill.
+If you haven't heard the news, cigarettes are bad…mmkay.
+I don't think that I need to go into the information on the many ways that smoking cigarettes can kill.
 In fact, as an ex-smoker myself, I know you have probably already heard most of it before.
 You can easily do a Google search to find a plethora of information on the dangers of smoking cigarettes.
 I figure, if you are here, you too know these dangers.
-You’re likely here to try and find natural help with quitting your habit.
+You're likely here to try and find natural help with quitting your habit.
 It may not be an easy road to walk down, but hopefully, I can help make it a little bit easier for you!

 Diet and exercise can drastically affect your cravings